 Bullying is usually targeted behaviour that is repetitive and persistent.
-It can have long-lasting effects on children’s mental health and academic performance.
+It can have long-lasting effects on children and young people’s mental health and academic performance.

-Bullying can be harmful and affect children’s mental health in a number of ways.
+Bullying can be harmful and affect children and young people’s mental health in a number of ways.

 Who’s more at risk of being bullied?